“I’m sorry, Mom. I love you.”

 Caroline: Her fist closes around Abélia’s gift.

-GM: Her mother doesn’t acknowledge her, or open her eyes.
-Caroline watches as whitening hairs drift from her slumped-over head.
+GM: Caroline’s mother doesn’t acknowledge her.
+Nor open her eyes.
+Caroline watches as whitening hairs drift from the woman’s slumped-over head.

 “Kill him, Roger… end this…” she murmurs.